Coaching veteran Geep Wade is in his third season as Georgia Tech’s offensive line coach.

 FULL BIOGRAPHY

-Coaching veteran Geep Wade is in his first season as Georgia Tech’s offensive line coach.
+Coaching veteran Geep Wade is in his third season as Georgia Tech’s offensive line coach.

 Wade boasts two decades of experience coaching offensive lines, including two seasons as an offensive coordinator, all in the Southeast.
-He most recently coached the offensive front at Appalachian State in 2022.
+Prior to his arrival at Georgia Tech, he coached the offensive front at Appalachian State in 2022.

 In Wade’s lone season at Appalachian State, the Mountaineers’ offensive front was a member of the Joe Moore Award (national offensive line of the year) midseason honor roll.
 App State finished the season ranked among the top 35 nationally in rushing offense (21st), scoring offense (23rd), total offense (26th) and fewest sacks allowed (34th).
 Three of the Mountaineers’ five starting offensive lineman earned all-Sun Belt Conference honors under Wade’s tutelage, including first-team selections Cooper Hodges and Anderson Hardy.